-The Browns, 49ers and Bears all are headed for top-five picks—they could land 1-2-3, in that order—and each team could use its first pick on a quarterback.
+The Browns, 49ers and Bears could all use their first pick on a quarterback.
 Alone, that’s enough to think another early quarterback run is waiting at the 2017 NFL draft, even if this year’s class winds up not entirely warranting such a commitment.

-The top three names in our QB rankings right now (Deshaun Watson, DeShone Kizer and Mitch Trubisky) are the three you are likely to hear most about between now and April 27.
-A fourth, Brad Kaaya, has jumped in and out of that group all season—he may wind up among a group of promising mid-round types.
-But is there enough talent at the top for those teams in need?
+The top four names in our QB rankings right now could be Round 1-bound, but several others may wind up among a group of promising mid-round selections.
+Is there enough talent at the top for those teams in need?